 Latitude: 53° 13'N

 About Connah's QuayThe town of Connah's Quay began to develop some two hundred years ago, on the banks of the estuary of the River Dee, in the parish of Northop.

-With the silting up of the River Dee following the construction of the “New Cut” in the 18th century, Chester ceased to be a port and the business was transferred to what is now Connah’s Quay with its direct rail links.
+With the silting up of the River Dee following the construction of the “New Cut” in the 18th century, Chester ceased to be a port and the business was transferred to what is now Connah’s Quay with its direct rail link to the coat mines and potteries of Buckley.
 By the mid-Victorian period, it had become a busy port, with a thriving ship-building industry.

 There are moorings for a good number of boats and the Sea Cadets have their headquarters here.

 Return to Area Map